A labeled diagram showing how rip currents form and how to escape safely, with arrows indicating the current flow and swim directions.

 Stay updated on current beach conditions by subscribing to the beach flag text alert programs for Okaloosa and South Walton Beaches.
 This service provides daily updates on beach flag statuses and rip current forecasts, helping you plan a safe beach day.

-South Walton Beach flag updates, text “Safety” to 31279.
+• South Walton Beach alerts: Text “Safety” to 31279

 Additional Resources